-is a simple 3 column documentation generator.
-The most common use case is a single README.md
+litdoc is a simple 3 column documentation generator.
+The most common use case is a single README.md.
+This file itself is a demo:

-There are two ways to use litdoc
+There are two ways to use litdoc, locally and globally.

-for your current project, we recommend a local installation via npm
+If you only need litdoc for your current project, we recommend a local installation via npm.

 $ npm install litdoc --save-dev